 Intriguing.
 But haven’t we just seen a film like this recently?
 Yup.
 (Spoiler: Spotlight.)
 Simply for that reason, it will not win.

 Daniel Day-Lewis’s melancholy last performance… we will miss him.
-However, too much of a specific subject matter to win.
+However, too specific of a subject matter to win.

 I love comparing movies side-by-side because their colors are so different.
 Darkest Hour is appropriately drained of all its warmth.
 Outstanding performance from Gary Oldman as all critics have praised unanimously.
 But the timing is off: its political subject and period setting blends in too closely with The Post and Phantom Thread, so it will not win.